semanticdata/semanticdata.github.io/content/blog/hello-world.md

     - blogging
 ---

+See the [Canonical Publication](https://miguelpimentel.do/en/writing/hello-world/) for this Blog post.

 This must be the fourth time I have started a blog.
 I haven't been very successful at being a consistent content producer.
 That changes today.
 I made a promise I can't break.
 I have made a real commitment to someone in my life, who I rather not disappoint.

 <!-- more -->